-As Malaysia is a popular destination amongst migrant workers for economic reasons or as a transit country, these vulnerable groups are susceptible to becoming victims of sexual and labour trafficking.
+Malaysia is a popular destination amongst migrant workers for economic reasons or as a transit country; these vulnerable groups are susceptible to becoming victims of sexual and labor trafficking.
 Complaints regarding human trafficking have constantly been lodged with SUHAKAM over the years.
 Although it is not an enforcement agency for transnational crimes, SUHAKAM has been acting as a bridge between complainants and enforcement agencies to ensure that immediate and appropriate action is taken on every complaint.

-SUHAKAM notes with serious concern the U.S. Department of State’s 2014 Trafficking in Persons (TIP) report that Malaysia has been downgraded to Tier 3 Watch List for failing to fully comply with the minimum standards for the elimination of trafficking under the US Trafficking Victims Protection Act 2000 (TVPA), despite two consecutive waivers granted to it in 2012 and 2013 respectively.
+SUHAKAM notes with serious concern the U.S. Department of State’s 2019 Trafficking in Persons (TIP) report that Malaysia has been downgraded to Tier 2 Watch List for failing to fully comply with the minimum standards for the elimination of trafficking under the US Trafficking Victims Protection Act 2000 (TVPA).